keep-network/keep-core/testnet/README.md

 ... list of contexts

 kubectl config use-context name_of_your_cluster
 ```

-To swich namespace, use the following
+To swich namespace, use the following:
 ```
 kubectl config set-context $(kubectl config current-context) --namespace=<namespace_name>
 ```

 ## Intro to HELM

-Rather than creating YAML files with hardcoded values we're gonna use [Helm](https://helm.sh/) package manager that can generate them based on the provided variables.
+Rather than creating YAML files with hardcoded values we are using [Helm](https://helm.sh/)
+package manager that can generate them based on the provided variables.

 ### Installation
 ```